-The County invited County advisory bodies and special districts to complete as a body a voluntary survey in order to share their priority interests for the Board to consider in the development of the 2020 Strategic Plan.
-The purpose was to capture input from those bodies due to their community knowledge and subject matter expertise in a variety of fields for which they advise the Board of Supervisors.
+Every County advisory body and special district was emailed a voluntary survey for them to complete as a body to share their priority interests for the Board to consider in the development of the 2020 Strategic Plan.
+The purpose of the survey was capture input from those bodies since they have a significant level of insight regarding the Yolo County community and are subject matter experts in a variety of fields for which they advise the Board of Supervisors.
 The County received 24 responses from different advisory bodies and special districts.
-This report provides a general summary of these responses while the appendix provides a more detailed breakdown by each body.
-Some recurring themes identified in the responses (in no particular order) were as follows:

-Common Themes from Advisory Body and Special District Engagement

-Agriculture Food insecurity

-Assist special districts Homelessness

-Collaboration and communication Housing

-Concerns over population growth and its effects Infrastructure & roads

-County outreach and services Maintaining open space & expanding outdoor recreation

-Disaster preparedness Mental health services

-Diversity Reduce regulations on building for water, agriculture, and

-housing

-Economic & business development Rural internet access

-Education & workforce training UC Davis

-Expand transportation options (such as bikes and Water management

-pathways) & public transit
+The full summary can be found in the report below, as well as a full breakdown of responses from each body in the appendix.
+Recurring themes that came up were:

+Common Themes from Advisory Body and Special District Engagement Agriculture Food insecurity Assist special districts Homelessness Collaboration and communication Housing Concerns over population growth and its effects Infrastructure & roads County outreach and services Maintaining open space & expanding outdoor recreation Disaster preparedness Mental health services Diversity Reduce regulations on building for water, agriculture, and housing Economic & business development Rural internet access Education & workforce training UC Davis Expand transportation options (such as bikes Water management and pathways) & public transit